-Persian Afghan Chinese Turkish Navajo Kilims Silks Dhurries Tibet Indian
+Persian Afghan Chinese Turkish Navajo Kilims Silks Dhurries Tibet Indian plus all modern rugs.

 Every rug we clean is unique and may require a different cleaning method.
 Not all rugs can handle large amounts of water, so we would use a different method which uses less water to get the rug clean,

 There are several tests we do before we get to the cleaning process, one of which is testing the dyes, we test every single colour of the rug to see if they bleed.
 There are many other problem areas we look at which include, the condition of the fringes, wear on the front and back of the rug, dye migration, previous spots and spillages, pet stains, poor quality weaving flaws, moth damage. all this is done before any cleaning is started.